MicrosoftDocs/defender-docs/articles/defender-for-cloud/tutorial-enable-servers-plan.md

     If you onboard on-premises machines by [directly installing the Defender for Endpoint agent](onboard-machines-with-defender-for-endpoint.md) instead of onboarding machines with Azure Arc, Defender for Servers Plan functionality is available.
 For Defender for Servers Plan 2, in addition to Plan 1 features, only the premium Defender Vulnerability Management features are available.

 - **Review support requirements**.
 Check [Defender for Servers requirements and support](support-matrix-defender-for-servers.md) information.
-- **Take advantage of 500 MB free data ingestion**: A benefit of free 500 MB data ingestion (available for [specific data types](faq-defender-for-servers.yml#what-data-types-are-included-in-the-daily-allowance-)) is available in Defender for Servers Plan 2.
+- **Take advantage of 500 MB free data ingestion**: When Defender for Servers Plan 2 is enabled, a benefit of free 500 MB data ingestion is available for specific data types.
+To take advantage of this benefit.
+[Learn about requirements and set up free data ingestion](data-ingestion-benefit.md)

-- Machines must be running the Azure Monitor agent (AMA), and located in subscriptions with Defender for Servers Plan 2 enabled.
-- You need to specifically enable Defender for Servers Plan 2 on a Log Analytics workspace.
-The benefit is granted to the Log Analytics workspace to which the machine reports.

 - **Integration**: Defender for Endpoint integration is enabled by default in Defender for Cloud.
 When you enable Defender for Servers, you give consent for the plan to access the Defender for Endpoint data related to vulnerabilities, installed software, and alerts for endpoints.

 ## Enable on Azure, AWS, or GCP